odoo/documentation/content/administration/odoo_sh/getting_started/first_module.rst

   $ odoo-bin scaffold my_module ~/src/user/

-Or, from your computer, if you have an `installation of Odoo <https://www.odoo.com/documentation/11.0/setup/install.html#source-install>`_:
+Or, from your computer, if you have an :ref:`installation of Odoo <setup/install/source>`:

 .. code-block:: bash